packetzero/code1920/README.md

 ## Prizes
 Prizes will be awarded Monday Jan 6th or Tuesday Jan 7th.
-- $100 Amazon Gift Cards for top 3 finishers
+- $100 Amazon Gift Cards for top 3 finishers that get a minimum of 200 points.

 ## Overview